Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 colorbar.gif (1095 bytes)

-The Web address of this three-page article is http://sfhelp.org/fam/lc.htm
+The Web address of this article is http://sfhelp.org/fam/lc.htm

 This is one of a series of articles on evolving and enjoying high-nurturance families (Lesson 5).
 The series exists because the wide range of current U.S. social problems suggests that most families don't fill the primary needs of (nurture) their members very well.
-That suggests the epidemic effects of the lethal [wounds + unawareness] cycle proposed in this nonprofit site.
+That suggests the epidemic effects of the lethal [wounds + unawareness] cycle proposed in this nonprofit, ad-free Web site .

-These pages focus on one of three inter-related relationship stressors - loyalty (priority) conflicts.
+This article focus on one of three widespread relationship stressors - loyalty (priority) conflicts.
 The other two are values conflicts and relationship triangles.
-These are specially common, complex, and impactful in typical low-nurturance, divorcing, and step families.
-Typical lay and professional adults have little awareness of (a) what causes these stressors, (b) their combined impacts on families and other groups, and (c) how to avoid and resolve them effectively.
+These three are specially common and stressful in typical low-nurturance (dysfunctional), divorcing, and step families.
+Typical adults are unaware of (a) what causes these stressors, (b) their impacts on families and relationships, and (c) how to avoid and resolve them effectively.

 • What are loyalty conflicts?